mpkocher/pydantic-cli/README.md

 ### Boolean Required Field

-Required boolean fields are handled a bit different than the case where a boolean is provided with a default value.
+Required boolean fields are handled a bit different than cases where a boolean is provided with a default value.

 Specifically, the custom flag `Tuple[str, str]` must be provided as a `(--enable, --disable)` format.